Roast Fennel Pork Tenderloin is a savory meal that is easy to make and can be ready to eat in just 30 minutes.

-In the past, fennel seed is something that I have most often associated as the primary seasoning in Italian sausage.
+In the past, fennel seed is something that I use to think of as the main seasoning in Italian sausage.
 Fennel seeds are sometimes confused with those of anise, which are similar in taste and appearance though smaller.

 I love warm weather.
 I love bright sunny days, green grass and being outside with bare feet and short pants.
 Here in Wisconsin some of those things aren’t going to be possible for quite some time but it’s not all bad.
 Our changing seasons include foods and flavors that are unique to each one.
 I’m not looking forward to the bitter cold that may ensue down the road but if it brings with it delicious and savory meals like this one, I’m confident that I can hold out till next spring for the warm beautiful weather that I love, along with the wonderful dishes that are sure to tag along.
 Happy fall. -Dan.